mattdm/bevy_mapengine/README.md

 It is intended to make it easy and quick to make top-down or side-view games in Bevy.

+A lot of this is kludging around functionality that just isn't there yet in Bevy itself.
+My hope is for most of that to go away, and in fact perhaps all of the drawing-related parts of this plugin might become obsolete, leaving it just a convienent way to manage the camera and scroll/zoom with a 2D tilemap.
+But we'll see how it all goes!

 Try it!
 -------